LunarDrift/warehouse-api/README.md

 - [x] Search and filtering on item listings (by name, SKU, low stock status)
 - [x] Receiving endpoint - bulk-add stock from a shipment to a location
 - [x] Admin role - can manage users, reset passwords, assign roles

+## Contributing
+If you'd like to contribute, please fork the repo and open a pull request to the `main` branch